edysurianto/helloworld/README.md

 After downloaded and put in same directory, execute the run-helloworld shell script:
 $ ./run-helloworld

+CI/CD using Github Actions is configured in the workflow:
+"helloworld/.github/workflows/CI-Docker.yml"

 Note:
 - Docker is required to run this app.
 - Alpine Linux is used as the base image for this app since it is lightweight version of Linux.